KarsvdBerg/ImagingProject/Assignment/Assignment1.md

 [5] Shelhamer, E., Long, J., & Darrell, T. (2017).
 Fully Convolutional Networks for Semantic Segmentation.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 39(4), 640–651. https://doi.org/10.1109/TPAMI.2016.2572683

 ## Exercise 4
+There are histopathologic scan with an purple staining.
+Within one classification, the images differ a lot.
+By just looking at them no clear signs of metastases could be found.
+No clear distoinction could be made when looking at the two different classes.
+The features pathologist look at are spatial arrangement of cells, morphometric characteristics of the nuclei, the presence of tubules, and the mitotic count [6].

+**References**

+[6] Karssemeijer, N. 2019.
+Breast Histology. http://www.diagnijmegen.nl/index.php/Breast_Histology
 CODE:
 ```